CBC’s Misuse of Genealogy to Attack Indigenous Identity

 Regardless of agenda, the genealogist’s approach to Blood Quantum (which I will charitably translate as DNA-based) genealogy doesn’t withstand an ounce of modern scientific rigor.
 Genealogy that seems paper-accurate is not ground-truth accurate.
 Here are some reasons:

-- Documents (typically church documents) do not explain the large percent of people with Indigenous DNA: Over half of Quebec individuals in a pair of similar studies had DNA markings indicating Indigenous ancestry but only a fraction showed up on paper.
+- Documents (typically church documents) do not explain the higher percent of Indigenous DNA versus genealogy: Over half of Quebec individuals in a pair of similar studies had genealogy indicating Indigenous ancestry but only a fraction showed up on paper.
 The 2012 study [n=794] compared maternal lineage DNA (mitochondrial DNA) versus genealogy which indicated most Indigenous women in these lineages were obscured or hidden for reasons that can only be speculated.
-The 2013 study [n=205] compared genealogical records with DNA suggesting only ~20% of the expected “Native American ancestry” was showing up on genealogical records.
+The 2013 study [n=205] compared genealogical records with whole DNA analysis (autosomal DNA) suggesting only ~20% of the expected “Native American ancestry” was showing up on genealogical records.
 (Paragraph updated: June 14, 2021)

 - False identification in documents: When you have mixed ancestry and your government: stalks, shames and terrorizes Indigenous people (children abducted, used for experimental drug treatments, sterilized, condemned as heathens etc.) would you not expect public and private identities to be different?